 When it comes to content marketing, try and think like editors and journalists.
 Certainly, there will be organically woven in branded messaging, but let's not start there.
 As a content marketer, you should join the consumer's conversation, offer value, and engage.
 You shouldn’t come in with a billboard and shout your advertising messages.

 5. What is your take on outsourcing and how are you seeing that evolve in the US market?

-Media constantly changing and how consumers want to consume media is changing too, and that is not any of our client's core capabilities.
-So if you're a bank, your core competency is not creating content.
-You might hire really talented creatives, but they don't know how media is changing because they don't work with an immediate media company.
+Media is constantly changing and how consumers want to consume media is changing too.
+Identifying those changes is not our client's core capability.
+For instance, if you're a bank, creating content is not your core competency.
+You might hire really talented creatives, but they might not know how media is changing because they don't work with an immediate media company.

-Content teams within brands work really nicely, but in my experience, they end up being content buyers or they end up being content managers of their external agencies.
-So it's very typical to have a content center of excellence within the client's organization and then they have a content marketing agency.
-They have different agencies for different aspects of content and I think that's a very healthy model myself.
-It serves us well because it gives us a role and we take a lot of care in using editors that are subject matter experts.
+Content teams within brands work really well, but in my experience, they end up being content buyers or content managers of their external agencies.
+So it's very typical to have a content center of excellence within the client's organization and then opt for a content marketing agency.
+They have different agencies for different aspects of content and I think that's a very healthy model.

 I believe that there should be content people within a client's organization so they know what it means and can be advocates for it.